peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 results may also be reused, depending on the actual implementation of the solution.

-### Diminising Performance Gain of Computational Intermittence
+### Diminising Performance Gain of Temporal Subsampling

 \begin{figure}
 \centering
 \includegraphics[width=8cm]{img/diminishing-gain.pdf}
 \caption{
-\textbf{Relative model run time with computational intermittence.}
+\textbf{Relative model run time with temporal subsampling.}
-The relative run time decreases at a diminishing rate as the intermittence period increases, eventually converging to a constant.
+The relative run time decreases at a diminishing rate as the intermittency period increases, eventually converging to a constant.
 In this example, a full step time fraction $q = 0.5$, and intermittent step time fraction $q' = 0.5q$ are assumed.